 the community of users,

-it is vital that all users comply with all aspects of the policies.
+it is vital that all users comply with all aspects of the rules.

-There are several aspects to usage policies on a large computers that is
+There are several aspects to usage rules on a large computers that is

 shared by many users and additional aspects for a facility that relies

 on active support from its users for its maintenance.
 Therefore, the

 following items are grouped by their purpose.